efeelize/eng/bec/speaking_notes.md

 ***Q:whether you think there are some profession in Chinawhich should be better paid？***

-    1)Yes,in china people working in different fields are paid quite differently.
-People in some dangerous occupations,like firefighters,should be better paid.
+    1)Yes,in china people working in different fields are paid quite differently.People in some dangerous occupations,like firefighters,should be better paid.
     2)they risk their lives everyday whether at a fire or at a medicial call.they keep people safe and even save lives if needed.they also save pets,valuables,and other property.
     3)they work under high risk and pressure,so I think they should get paid better for what they do.